 First off, can it get any cuter than this?
 If you weren't planning bluebonnet pics, these might make you change your mind.
 These bluebonnets are great because they sit on a hill that allows for big and bright blue Texas skies in the background.
 These shots were taken by Sandra Zavala.
 Find this spot located on Highway 114 westbound before Cisterian Road (near the University of Dallas Dart station).
 Also, look for them after Cisterian Road before you reach Riverside.

 In the same area of 114 and Riverside/Rochelle, next to the University of Dallas you'll see a few more fields.
 Our Instagram friend @tcrides shared these shots with us and even attached maps of the locations and where he parked.
-Thanks Toby!
+Thanks, Toby!

 North Lake College

 North Lake College was probably one of my favorite locations.
 These beauties are located at the main entrance of the campus on MacArthur Blvd.
 They are hard to see from the road.
 When I talked about how great bluebonnets smell, this is where my nose was happy.
 I had to truck it across two sports fields to find this spot, but it was so worth it.
-Several of the locations I had visited already have seen many visitors, as told by the lay, sit and walking marks in the bluebonnets (remember to not stomp bluebonnets so we can enjoy them for many years to come), BUT this locations looked almost untouched.
+Several of the locations I had visited already have seen many visitors, as told by the lay, sit, and walking marks in the bluebonnets (remember to not stomp bluebonnets so we can enjoy them for many years to come), BUT this location looked almost untouched.
 It was super quiet and peaceful.
-If shooting down the hill of bluebonnets you'll have a gorgeous view of the water, tree line and trails.
+If shooting down the hill of bluebonnets you'll have a gorgeous view of the water, tree line, and trails.
 The only thing missing is a cute swing on the tree. ;)

 Now, that you're in the bluebonnet know...go feel a little Texan and check them out.
 Please use caution when stopping and parking for pictures.
 Also, look out for anything that likes to live in tall grassy areas.
-You for sure don't want fire ants at your photo shoot.
+You for sure don't want fire ants at your photoshoot.
 Also, don't forget, #DontStompBluebonnets.